drriguz/encryptions/README.md

 Argon2 argon2 = Argon2(iterations: 16, hashLength: 64, memory: 256, parallelism: 2);
 Uint8List hash = await argon2.argon2i(password, salt);

-/// if you want to use the isolated api:
-/// Uint8List hash = await argon2.argon2iIsolated(password, salt);
 ```

 for more details, try to have a look at `example/lib/test_case.dart`